The Supplement Industry Is Devastating The Environment–Can Algae Fix It?

 Especially in the arid climates of Texas and New Mexico, where few crops grow and livestock is the dominant industry, Qualitas’s operations represent a radical reimagining of what the land can do.
 A handful of companies like TerraVia and ADM are using a fermentation process to grow algae in steel tanks, and while those processes are helping to grow the industry and pique interest in algae-based products, what’s unique about Qualitas, says Matt Carr, executive director of the Algae Biomass Organization, is its progress in growing algae photosynthetically–using just the sun and carbon dioxide, like just another land-based crop, but doing so in a climate and region otherwise hostile to agriculture.

 To grow algae–a distinctly aquatic plant–in the middle of the southwestern deserts, Qualitas dug trenches (which they call raceways, because of their resemblance to a track) into the land.
-While other land-based algae production facilities line their ponds with plastic, Qualitas takes advantage of the region’s clay-like soil, and packs it tightly to form the base of the ponds.
+While other land-based algae production facilities, like Qualitas’ New Mexico facility line their ponds with plastic, Qualitas’ Texas farm takes advantage of the region’s clay-like soil, and packs it tightly to form the base of the ponds.
 One acre of algae production on Qualitas’s facilities, White says, results in around 6,000 pounds of the essential amino acids found in protein; one acre of pea cultivation, in contrast, produces around 20 pounds.

-And because algae thrives in ocean-like climates, the Qualitas facilities, while water-intensive, utilize mostly brackish, non-potable water.
+And because algae thrives in ocean-like climates, the Qualitas facilities, while water-intensive, utilize mostly brackish water.
 White estimates that each acre of production requires around five gallons of fresh water, but that’s mostly reserved for staff drinking water and lab use; all of the water in the ponds is, essentially, sea water.
 Qualitas’s 150 production acres equates to the nearly 45,000 acres of land required to cultivate the same value of peas.

 Qualitas’s expansion will put the viability of its model to a much more rigorous test.
 “If they can demonstrate that their system works and doesn’t crash, and can sustainably produce commercial algae volumes, we’ll likely see a pretty rapid uptake of algae as a broader substitute,” Carr says.